 The London Mastaba, Serpentine Lake, Hyde Park 2016 - 2018

 Christo’s first large-scale public sculpture in the UK will float on The Serpentine lake in Hyde Park from 18 June to 23 September.
 Measuring 20m in height by 30m and 40m, the sculpture consists of 7,506 horizontally stacked barrels, specifically fabricated and painted in shades of red, white, blue and mauve.
 The proposal for the temporary sculpture included an ecological survey to ensure no damage to the lake or its surroundings.
 The sculpture is being paid for entirely by the artist and also presents a unique opportunity for enhancements to the conservation area and associated wildlife.
 As with all of Christo and Jeanne-Claude’s projects, The London Mastaba is funded through the sale of Christo’s original works of art.
-No public money will be used and Christo does not accept sponsorship.
+No public money has been used and Christo does not accept sponsorship.